Wiring decisions

 What’s the difference between a combiner box and a junction box?

-A junction box is usually a protected connection point.
-A combiner box is meant to combine multiple strings and often includes protection and isolation.
+A junction box is typically just a protected connection point.
+A combiner box is specifically meant to combine multiple strings and often includes string protection and isolation.

 Can I use an AC disconnect switch for solar DC?